Home » 7 Types of Yellow Parrots (with Pictures)

 Parrots are found in a veritable rainbow of colors.
-While yellow is more commonly associated with other birds (like canaries), and purely yellow parrots are rare, a handful of breeds boast bold yellow feathers.
+While yellow is associated with other birds (like canaries), and purely yellow parrots are uncommon, a handful of species boast bold yellow feathers.

-What are chromophores?
-These molecules are similar to the pigments that give humans and other animals color.
-Chromophores absorb light, giving feathers their yellow appearance.
+Chromophores are molecules similar to the pigments that give humans and other animals color.
+Light refraction off their feather structures gives parrots a yellow appearance.

-It’s a matter of survival.
-In wild terrain, parrots are prey animals.
+It’s a matter of survival because parrots are prey animals.
 Larger birds hunt parrots for food, especially raptors, eagles, hawks, and owls.
 Other enemies include snakes, monkeys, and big cats.

-While parrots have powerful beaks and can defend themselves if cornered, avoiding detection is preferred, so they’ve evolved to embody this characteristic.
+While parrots have strong, curved beaks and can defend themselves if cornered, avoiding detection is preferred.
+That’s why they’ve evolved to embody this characteristic.

-Bright yellow feathers are visually striking to humans.
+Bright yellow feathers are visually striking.
 While we may see these colors as beautiful, a wild animal equates such luminance to a “come and get me” plea.

 As a result, green is the color of camouflage in a parrot’s native terrain.